Overview

 A bunch of African countries has their names on the list of English-speaking territories.
 While these five countries have a deep-rooted colonial history that led to English being their official language, there are others with a much lesser population speaking English.
 This includes Zambia, Sudan, Botswana, Uganda, Tanzania, and South Africa among others.

-To conclude, these African countries have a higher English speaking population than the rest of their counterparts.
-With the growing importance of English in the global scenario – these numbers are bound to rise.
+In conclusion, these African English speaking countries have a higher percentage of English speakers than their counterparts.
+With the growing global significance of English, these numbers are likely to increase.